robertovg/LinkClipper/README.md

 This is just a simple MacOS application that can be used to copy links to the clipboard when opening any link.
 It's created with 2 main use cases in mind:

-To get all the potential of the this application it's recommended to use LinkClipper with a clipboard manager application in Mac OS like:
+To get full potential of this application it's recommended to use LinkClipper with a clipboard manager application in Mac OS like:

 - [Alfred](https://www.alfredapp.com/)
 - [RayCast](https://raycast.com/)